Building and Developing

 Working in partnership

-While we were designing our new connections charging framework we worked closely with Water UK and consulted with developers, self lay providers (SLPs) and New Appointment & Variation (NAVs), along with their trade bodies and representatives, as it was important to hear what our customers thought about our proposals.
+While we were reviewing our new connections charging framework we worked closely with Water UK and consulted with developers, self lay providers (SLPs) and New Appointment & Variation (NAVs), along with their trade bodies and representatives, as it was important to hear what our customers thought about our proposals.
 Alongside this, our new charging framework has been through a rigorous assurance process and we have provided the Water Services Regulation Authority with an assurance statement (PDF) and statement of significant changes (PDF) from our Board of Directors.

 If you have any questions about our new connections charging framework, please call our developer services team on